lambdablockchain/lambda-node/doc/developer-notes.md

 ## Development guidelines

-A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Bitcoin Cash Node code.
+A few non-style-related recommendations for developers, as well as points to pay attention to for reviewers of Lambda Node code.

 ### Wallet